 A health educator educates the public about the importance and development of healthy behaviors.
-They also help to implement programs and/or strategies to improve overall health in a community or an individual.
-They collect information to target the health concerns of individuals, communities, or a specific population to develop programs of wellness and education about available health care services.
+Additionally, they help to implement programs and/or strategies to improve overall health in a community or an individual.
+They also collect information to target the health concerns of individuals, communities, or a specific population.

 How to Become a Health Educator